ESRC data management plan and policy

 Using standardised and interchangeable data formats ensures the long-term usability of data.
 Clear and detailed data descriptions and annotation, together with user-friendly accompanying documentation on methods and contextual information, makes data easy to understand and interpret and therefore shareable and with long-lasting usability.

 Quality control of data is an integral part of a research process.
-The procedures for quality assurance that will be carried out on the data collected at the time of data collection, data entry, digitisation and data checking should be described.
+The section should briefly describe the procedures for quality assurance that will be carried out on the data collected at the time of data collection, data entry, digitisation and data checking.
+Ensure to add information on any software, tools and methodologies you are planning to for these processes.

 For example this may include: